Podcast-Standards-Project/PSP-1-Podcast-RSS-Specification/README.md

 # Podcast-RSS-Specification
-A living standard for podcast RSS feeds.
+A proposed standard for podcast RSS feeds.